-- Undergraduate Programs - o Cum Laude, "With Honors", with a cumulative grade point average of 3.0 to 3.4 - Magna Cum Laude, "With High Honors", with a cumulative grade point average of 3.5 to 3.9 - o Summa Cum Laude, "With Highest Honors," with a grade point average of 4.0+ - Masters and Doctorate Programs - o Cum Laude, "With Honors", with a cumulative grade point average of 3.5 to 3.7 - o Magna Cum Laude, "With High Honors", with a cumulative grade point average of 3.8 to 3.9 - o Summa Cum Laude, "With Highest Honors", with a grade point average of 4.0+
+- Undergraduate Programs - o Cum Laude, "With Honors", with a cumulative grade point average of 3.0 to 3.4 - Magna Cum Laude, "With High Honors", with a cumulative grade point average of 3.5 to 3.9 - o Summa Cum Laude, "With Highest Honors," with a grade point average of 4.0+ - Masters and Doctorate Programs - o Cum Laude, "With Honors", with a cumulative grade point average of 3.5 to 3.7 - Magna Cum Laude, "With High Honors", with a cumulative grade point average of 3.8 to 3.9 - o Summa Cum Laude, "With Highest Honors", with a grade point average of 4.0+ in the next regular semester.

-Incompletes (I)

-An "I" is a temporary grade assigned to a student who has extenuating circumstances during the last weeks of a semester and is unable to satisfactorily complete his/her work in the required time limits of the course.
-The student will then work with the instructor to complete the assignments in the next regular semester.
 It is the student's responsibility to initiate contact with the instructor and to complete all assignments in a timely manner.
 If the student does not complete the course work during the next semester, a grade of "F" will be entered on the student's transcript.
 An "Incomplete" is not granted to allow a student more time to complete a course if the student has mismanaged his/her time.

+Incompletes (INC)

+An "INC" is a temporary grade assigned to a student who has extenuating circumstances during the last weeks of a semester and is unable to satisfactorily complete his/her work in the required time limits of the course.
+The student will then work with the instructor to complete the assignments